 Of course, renting a car is always a great option for families and it affords the opportunity to take some time exploring the area before or after your trip.
 Even though you won’t be driving during your time on the river, car rentals are usually less expensive than air travel.

 Ground transportation is provided from Stanley to the launch point and to the Salmon airport after the trip.
-If you’ll be returning to Boise by air, most of our guests enjoy taking a pre-arranged 60-minute scenic flight.
+If you’ll be returning to Boise by air, many of our guests enjoy taking a pre-arranged 60-minute scenic flight.
 The flight normally arrives in Boise around 5:00 p.m.
 We are happy to help make all of your additional travel arrangements if desired.

 Plan on staying overnight in Stanley the night before your river trip begins as we will be meeting for an orientation the evening before our launch.
 Depending on your travel plans at the end of the trip, you may also want to arrange lodging in Salmon where our trip ends.
 There are several options in both towns but they get pretty busy during the summer so its important to make reservations as soon as possible.
 Here are a variety of lodging and dining options in each town.